mecanicascience/WaterDropEngine_Cpp/README.md

 To start creating your own application, the easiest path is the following:

-First, fork the project into your own GitHub account, clone the repository using `git clone https://github.com/mecanicascience/WaterDropEngine.git`, and open a terminal window inside the `WaterDropEngine` cloned folder.<br/>
+First, fork the project into your own GitHub account, clone the repository using `git clone https://github.com/mecanicascience/WaterDropEngine.git`, and open a terminal window inside the `WaterDropEngine` cloned folder.
+Then run `git submodule init` and `git submodule update` to install the engine required submodules.
-Once this step is done, go to the `lib` folder, and run the command `git clone https://github.com/glfw/glfw` to clone the GLFW library.
-Then, go to `lib` and run the command `git clone https://github.com/g-truc/glm`.

 Once all of these is done, you are ready to start using WaterDropEngine.

 <br/>

 ## Examples
-You will find the examples on the [app/examples](app/examples) folder.
+You will find the examples list on the [app/examples](app/examples) folder.

 <br />